#435: PyPI Security Transcript

 34:41 And with all this crazy AI stuff, it's only getting easier.

-35:52 Having like published allow lists, right?
+35:51 Having like published allow lists, right?

 35:54 These are very prevalent in large corporations that have very strong security policies and they have teams of folks that will maintain internal mirrors of a package index.

-36:05 So they will disallow any pip install of anything unless you're using their package index.
+36:04 So they will disallow any pip install of anything unless you're using their package index.

-36:11 And I think that is another tool in the security toolbox to have people who are that like security focused to say, we will only allow in the things that we have already tested to be true.
+36:11 And I think that is another tool in the security toolbox to have people who are that like security focused to say we will only allow in the things that we have already tested to be true.

-36:25 We vetted them and those kind of match our heuristics.
+36:26 And those kind of match our heuristic.

-36:30 If you scroll down a little bit on the Django page, almost every sidebar to every one of these has these statistics.
+36:29 If you scroll down a little bit on the Django page, almost every sidebar to every one of these has these statistics.

-36:47 They're just a really great service and you can search for packages of any shape, kind of any ecosystem, but they have a really good kind of ranking system.
+36:49 And you can search for packages of any shape, kind of any ecosystem.

 36:57 Again, if it works for you, the crux of it, don't install garbage off the internet, right?